Effective Date: August 11, 2010

 1.2.2 Uniformity in SUA(s) across Centers shall be achieved to the maximum extent practicable.

-22.214.171.124 When requested to modify a NASA model SUA, or create a new model SUA, the Center official designated by the Center Director, and the ACIP, or their designee(s), shall work jointly toward establishing mutually acceptable standardized language for SUA(s), as well as determining acceptability of requests for modifications to the model SUA(s).
-A list of the types of model SUAs is provided in Appendix D.
+184.108.40.206 When requested to modify a NASA model SUA, or create a new model SUA, the Center official designated by the Center Director, and the ACIP, or their designee(s), shall work jointly toward establishing mutually acceptable standardized language for SUA(s), as well as determining acceptability of requests for modifications to the model SUA(s).

-1.2.3 The ACIP and the Center Patent or Intellectual Property (IP) Counsel (or Center Chief Counsel, at Centers without Patent or IP Counsel), or their designee(s), are responsible for providing appropriate legal counsel with respect to an Intellectual Property and Releasability Rights Assessment under Section 2.4 of this NPR on software prior to its approval for all releases defined in Appendix A, paragraphs A.2.2 through A.2.6, except for an Approved for NASA Release (A.2.6.5).
+1.2.3 The ACIP and the Center Patent or Intellectual Property (IP) Counsel (or Center Chief Counsel, at Centers without Patent or IP Counsel), or their designee(s), are responsible for providing appropriate legal counsel with respect to an Intellectual Property and Releasability Rights Assessment under Section 2.4 of this NPR on software prior to its approval for all releases unless exempted by the SRA as defined in 220.127.116.11.
 Where applicable, the Center Chief Counsel shall also be consulted.

 1.3 Center Export Administrator (CEA)

-1.3.1 The CEA is responsible for coordinating an export control assessment on all software prior to its Approval for Public Release, Approval for Open Source Release, or Approval for U.S. and Foreign Release, as described under paragraphs A.2.2,A.2.3, or A.2.4 (i.e., assisting with a determination whether the software, or some portion thereof, is subject to export restrictions under either the Export Administration Regulations or the International Traffic in Arms Regulations).
+1.3.1 The CEA is responsible for coordinating an export control assessment on all software prior to its Approval for Public Release, Approval for Open Source Release, or Approval for U.S. and Foreign Release, (i.e., assisting with a determination whether the software, or some portion thereof, is subject to export restrictions under either the Export Administration Regulations or the International Traffic in Arms Regulations).

 1.4 Center Directors